proxmox/proxmox-backup/docs/glossary.rst

    `FUSE`

       Filesystem in Userspace (`FUSE <https://en.wikipedia.org/wiki/Filesystem_in_Userspace>`_)
-      defines an interface which allows to implement a filesystem in userspace as opposed to implementing it in the kernel.
-The fuse kernel driver handles filesystem requests and sends them to an userspace application for reply.
+      defines an interface which makes it possible to implement a filesystem in userspace as opposed to implementing it in the kernel.
+The fuse kernel driver handles filesystem requests and sends them to a userspace application.